mxagar/mlflow_guide/README.md

 }

 # Log model with all the structures defined above
+# We'll see all the artifacts in the UI: data, models, code, etc.
 mlflow.pyfunc.log_model(
     artifact_path="custom_mlflow_pyfunc", # the path directory which will contain the model python_model=ModelWrapper(), # a mlflow.pyfunc.PythonModel, defined above